subinchaliyath/mini-projects/README.md

-## To play with HTML, CSS, Javscript
+## To play with HTML, CSS, Javascript